-- Commercially produced musical instrument and its case, including required peripherals such as a stand, amplifier, and speakers.
+- (1) Commercially produced musical instrument and its case, including required peripherals such as a stand, amplifier, and speakers.
 VALUE: \$5 or actual cost if less. - (2) Any type of audio or video recorder or player and speakers to hear the sounds if applicable.
 VALUE: \$5 or actual cost if less.
 A phone playing sound through Bluetooth speakers is also \$5. - (3) Audiovisual cart.
-VALUE: \$5 or actual cost if less. - (4) Laptop or desktop computer system (including monitor, keyboard and connecting cables).Smartphones are considered computers.
+VALUE: \$5 or actual cost if less. - (4) Laptop or desktop computer system (including monitor, keyboard and connecting cables).
+Smartphones are considered computers.
 VALUE: \$10 or actual cost if less. - (5) Projector of any type.
 VALUE: \$10 or actual cost if less. - (6) Television set or monitor (not used in conjunction with a computer).
-VALUE: \$10 or actual cost if less. - (7) 3D Printed Items: 50 cents per hour of printing time. - (8) Robotic controller: \$20
+VALUE: \$10 or actual cost if less. - (7) 3D Printed Items: 50 cents for every ounce of printed plastic. - (8) Robotic controller: \$20